conrad10100/forGrandman/README.md

 Reason 2 my dad won't have to call every few hours to ask if she's taken it.
 He'll be able to check the page

  https://gramgram-c04dd.firebaseapp.com
- Click on picture of grandma in top right to load realtime value

-1.*Need to add authentication

-2. Also add google photos